What is copyright?

 - Dramatic works, such as plays and musicals

-Yes, in some circumstances, it is possible to use a copyright-protected work without infringing the owner’s copyright.
-For more about this, you may wish to learn about fair use.
-It is important to note that your content can be removed in response to a claim of copyright infringement, even if you have...
+In some circumstances, it is possible to use a copyright-protected work without infringing the owner's copyright.
+For more about this, you may want to learn about fair use.
+You can also get permission to use someone else's content in your video.

 - Given credit to the copyright owner